VPS Setup Master Guide

 apt install -y webmin

-Replace 'admin' with your desired username
+Replace 'admin' with your desired username.

-Create new user
+Create user

 adduser admin

-Add user to sudo group
+Add to sudo group

 usermod -aG sudo admin

-Give full root privileges (edit sudoers)
+Give full sudo privileges (no password)

 echo "admin ALL=(ALL) NOPASSWD:ALL" >> /etc/sudoers.d/admin

-🎨 Webmin GUI: Adding Domains & SSL
+Webmin GUI: Add Domain & SSL

-📌 Step 1: Access Webmin
+Access Webmin

-📁 Step 2: Create the Website Directory
+Create Website Directory

-Create directory, set owner and permissions
+Create directory, set owner & permissions

 mkdir -p /var/www/yourdomain.com && chown -R www-data:www-data /var/www/yourdomain.com && chmod -R 755 /var/www/yourdomain.com

-- Go to Servers → Apache Webserver
+- Servers → Apache Webserver → Create Virtual Host

 - Port: 80